 Our Woodland Activity Leader Training is from just £450 for the full course.
 The course fee includes tuition, assessment, registration fees, and all necessary materials.
-The fee does not include accommodation or any meals.
+This fee does not include accommodation or any meals.
 We can supply a list of nearby accommodation for each venue if required.

 Select your chosen course from the dates and options listed above and complete the online booking form and make payment to confirm your place.

 Please feel free to Contact Us for additional information about our holiday clubs, or if you wish to pay a deposit to secure your booking.